claret-srl/ROMANTIG/README.md

 - To apply required settings to the host, and start up all the services in the containers run:
 `sudo ./services up`

+### Demo
+For demo purspose only, add `demo` after the flag `--build` and `up` in order to build and startup also the demo server.

+- To build the Docker image for the OPC-UA Server demo (Remove the old image if any, build the new image and performs a vulnerability scan):
+`./services --build demo`

+- To apply the required settings to the host and start all services in the containers, including the OPC/UA demo server, run:
+`sudo ./services up demo`

 - Now you can open Grafana on [localhost:3000](localhost:3000) `user:admin` `password:admin` and select predefined "RomanTIG Overall Equipment Effectiveness" dashboard to visualize [OEE](https://www.oee.com/) live data.
 You can freely add plots and other tables by using the "add new panel" function of Grafana, than save as a [`dashboard.json`](.\grafana\dashboards\dashboard.json) file in `.\grafana\dashboards\` directory to persist the changes after rebooting the container or the Grafana service.

 - To stop all the services in the containers execute: `./services down`